 The Types of Attorneys Who Are Equity Partners

 When you examine what an of counsel or non-equity partner is inside of most law firms, an equity partner is generally everything they are not:

 - Better interpersonal skills

 All of these things are what make an equity partner.
 They are generally wholeheartedly and 100% still in the game, trying hard and making every effort to stand out and do well.
-In addition, most equity partners will need to be "invested" in the firm to be owners.
-This means that they may have to come up with anywhere from tens of thousands of dollars to several hundred thousand dollars to be "invested in the firm".
-This is generally called a "buy in" or "capital contribution".
-The law firm will generally loan the partner the money for this, or many law firms have special relationships with banks that do so as well.
+In addition, most of them will need to be "invested" in the company to be owners.
+This means that they may have to come up with anywhere from tens of thousands of dollars to several hundred thousand dollars to be "invested in the firm."
+This is generally called a "buy-in" or "capital contribution."
+The law firm will generally loan the partner the money for this, or many legal offices have special relationships with banks that do so as well.

-What is so interesting to me about equity partners is that all of this is really a product of the demands and expectations of the law firm the person is a partner in.
-In a law firm like Cravath Swaine & Moore (which has only one non-equity partner), for example, being an equity partner means something far, far different than being an equity partner in a firm like Foley & Lardner.
-A higher level of commitment, work ethic, intelligence and client-getting ability is suggested by having a partner title at a firm like Cravath than it is at a firm like Foley and Lardner.
-In fact, Foley is an outstanding law firm, but becoming a partner at a firm like Cravath (and getting a job there even) is something that is entirely different than becoming a partner at Foley and Lardner.
+What is so interesting to me about them is that all of this is really a product of the demands and expectations of the law firm the person is a partner in.
+In a law firm such as Cravath Swaine & Moore, which has only one non-equity partner, for example, being an equity partner means something far, far different than being one in a firm like Foley & Lardner.
+A higher level of commitment, work ethic, intelligence, and client-getting ability is suggested by having law firm titles at a firm like Cravath than it is at a company like Foley and Lardner.
+In fact, Foley is an outstanding law firm, but becoming a partner at an office like Cravath (and getting a job there even) is entirely different from becoming a partner at Foley & Lardner.

 Being an equity partner also means taking an interest in the "business side" of things.
-Equity partners are responsible for not just doing work, but often for:
+They are responsible for not just doing work, but often for:

 - Evaluating non-equity partners and associates,